 All children with disabilities for whom the ECASD is responsible are provided a free appropriate public education.
 Special education and related services are provided to children with disabilities, including, as required by 34 CFR § 300.530(d), children with disabilities who have been suspended or expelled from school.
 Children with disabilities entitled to a free appropriate public education are children age three, but not yet 21, who have not graduated from high school with a regular high school diploma and, for the duration of a school term, persons who become 21 years old during that school term and who have not graduated from high school with a regular diploma.
 A regular high school diploma does not include an alternative degree that is not fully aligned with the State's academic standards, such as a certificate or a general educational development credential (GED).
-The special education and related services provided to children addresses all of their special education and related services needs and are provided by qualified personnel as required by 34 CFR § 300.156.
+The special education and related services needs and are provided by qualified personnel as required by 34 CFR § 300.156.